-Course auditing is permitted as a service to students who have completed designated credit courses for the maximum number of allowable enrollments.
-The purpose of auditing is to allow students to continue study, after course repeatability has been exhausted.
+Course auditing is permitted as a service for students to continue study in a designated credit course that they have successfully completed the maximum number of allowable enrollments.
 At the time of this catalog, the following courses are not eligible for auditing: NURS 103, NURS 104, FIRE 140, EMT 213, all AERO and all COSM.
+Auditing is not allowed in online courses.
 Auditing conditions are as follows:

 - 1. Student participation in the course is subject to instructor discretion - 2.
 No grades or credit shall be awarded and no transcript of record maintained - 3.
-Auditors may not change their status in the course from audit to credit student or the reverse - 4.
-Audit fees shall not be refunded.
+Auditors may not change their status in the course from audit to credit student or the reverse - Audit fees shall not be refunded.
 The auditing fee is \$15 per semester unit.
-One may apply to audit a designated course after the second meeting when class size has been established for regular students.
+One may apply to audit after the second class meeting when class size has been established for regular students.